 Do Fish Blink?

 Wow.
-Fish don’t blink like we do.
+I was very surprised by how many patients asked me if fish can blink.
+Fish don’t “blink” their eyes quite like humans do.
 But when asked this question, I wasn’t immediately ready with a complete explanation as to why.
-I had to look into this one.
+I had to look into this one, to provide an accurate answer.

 Let’s look first at why we blink.
 The outer most part of our eyeball, the cornea, is a perfectly clear optical layer exposed to the air that must stay lubricated to function well.
 Our eyelids, both upper and lower, are equipped with glands that secrete the proper components onto our eye surface to keep things moist.
 The action of our lids closing and touching each other, on average every four or five seconds, keeps everything constantly well distributed and working properly.
 Anything that interferes with this mechanism causes damage to our cornea and conjunctiva.
 People who don’t close their eyes completely when they sleep, for instance, can have serious keratinitis issues in that area left exposed to the air night after night.